coolar-star/COOL/docs/philosophy/multi_layer_cognitive_model.md

 Includes:

-- sensory input
+- sensory input,
-- linguistic input
+- linguistic input,
-- emotional or contextual triggers
+- emotional or contextual triggers.

 This is **not yet experience**.
-It is only the *raw material*.
+It is only the *raw material* that will be reconstructed internally.

 ---